toto112358/pypack/readme.md

 Compiling
 ---------
-Run `make` to compile it to a 64-bit .deb package you can later install
+Run `make deb` to compile it to a 64-bit .deb package you can later install

 Run `make clean` to remove all compiled binaries

 Install:
 --------
-Two ways:
-- Run `sudo make dependencies` to install all required packages, then `sudo make install` to install pypack.
+### Debian-based distros
-- Or run `sudo make dependencies && make && dpkg -i pypack.deb && make clean` on debian-based distributions.
+- Run `sudo make dependencies && make && dpkg -i pypack.deb && make clean` on debian-based distributions.

+### Any other distros
+- Run `make -s print_dependencies` and pipe the output with `xargs` to the package manager of your choice or install them manually.
+- Then run `make install`.

 Uninstall:
 ---------